 Basic and diluted net loss per common share is determined by dividing net loss applicable to common shareholders by the weighted average common shares outstanding during the period.
 Because there is a net loss attributable to common shareholders for the years ended December 31, 2018 and 2017, the outstanding common stock warrants, stock options, restricted stock units and preferred stock have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
 Therefore, the weighted average shares used to calculate both basic and diluted loss per share are the same.
-Diluted net loss per common share for 2018 excludes the effect of anti-dilutive equity instruments including 1,524,122 shares of common stock issuable upon conversion of our preferred stock, 1,177,486 shares of common stock issuable upon the exercise of outstanding common stock warrants and 1,000,587 shares of common stock issuable upon the exercise of outstanding upon the to calculate to a preferred stock, units.
-Diluted net loss per common share for 2017 excludes the effect of anti-dilutive equity instruments including 1,017,583 shares of common stock issuable upon conversion of our preferred stock, 1,625,030 shares of common stock issuable upon the exercise of outstanding warrants and 723,384 shares of common stock issuable upon the exercise stock options and release of restricted stock units.
+Diluted net loss per common share for 2018 excludes the effect of anti-dilutive equity instruments including 1,524,122 shares of common stock issuable upon conversion of our preferred stock, 1,177,486 shares of common stock issuable upon the exercise of outstanding common stock warrants and 1,000,587 shares of common stock issuable upon the exercise of outstanding to common stock issuable upon conversion of our preferred stock, 1,625,030 shares of common stock issuable upon the exercise of outstanding warrants and 723,384 shares of common stock issuable upon the exercise stock options and release of restricted stock units.
 The Company did not consider a two class method of earnings (loss) per share given that the Company's convertible participating securities do not participate in losses.